pavel-grigorev/spring-icomponent/README.md

 ## Default method handler

-There is an option to build a default method handler.
-It would handle invocations of all methods that were not able to be linked with a method handler using other options.

-To declare a method handler as default add the `@DefaultMethodHandler` annotation.
+If present, a default method handler would handle invocations of all methods that do not have a handler defined by other options.
+To declare a method handler as default add the `@DefaultMethodHandler` annotation:

 ```java
 @Component